apacheignite/documentation/3rd-party-integration/aws-infrastructure-deployment.md

 [block:callout]
 {
   "type": "success",
+  "title": "Congratulations",
-  "title": "Congratulations!!!
-You just started deployment procedure which will setup all the infrastructure and launch load tests."
+  "body": "You just started deployment procedure which will setup all the infrastructure and launch load tests."
 }
 [/block]